Appraisal Basics – How to Prepare for Appraisal Process

 Be prepared to pay any fees due as negotiated at the time of the onsite inspection.

-After the inspection, we will probably have additional questions for you.
-Please answer them as soon as possible to ensure a timely completion of your project.
+Please respond to them as quickly as possible to ensure a timely completion of your project.

 Provide us with as much information as possible, including old appraisals.
-We use purchase data and old appraisals for informational purposes only – never to establish current appraised values.
+We use purchase data and old appraisals for informational purposes only – never to establish current appraised values!

 We welcome any and all communications before, during and after your appraisal!
 We also understand and honor that your time is valuable.
 Preparing upfront for your appraisal will help ensure that our time during the project is productive and well spent!